-The Michigan Business Leaders for Education Excellence (MBLEE) today announced its selection of the top performing elementary schools for 2005.
+The Michigan Business Leaders for Education Excellence (MBLEE) today announced its selection of the top performing elementary schools for 2007.
 Working with the National Center for Educational Accountability and Just for the Kids, MBLEE identified five elementary schools that consistently perform well academically while overcoming barriers associated with above average levels of poverty.

-"These schools, and the educators that lead them, have refused to accept excuses and have worked hard to provide their students with a quality education," said Jay Van Den Berg, Chairman of the MBLEE Working Group.
-"We believe that there are valuable lessons to be learned and shared with Michigan's high priority schools and we want to work together to discover the best practices that can help all schools succeed."
+"These schools, and the educators that lead them, have refused to accept excuses and have worked hard to provide their students with a quality education," said Mike Hayes of Dow Chemical and co-chair of the MBLEE Working Group.

+"We believe that there are valuable lessons to be learned and shared with Michigan's high priority schools and we want to work together to discover the best practices that can help all schools succeed," adds Lori Jewell, from State Farm Insurance and the other co-chair of the MBLEE Working Group.
 Schools selected this year include: